autocrypt/autocrypt/doc/level1.rst

 selected from a set range of values:

   - ``nopreference`` means the peer has not opted into mutual encryption.
-The client may or may not know a key for such a peer.
+The MUA may or may not know a key for such a peer.
   - ``mutual`` means we know a key for the peer, and the peer has expressed agreement to encrypt by default if all parties involved also agree.
   - ``reset`` means we used to know a key for a peer, and it is still available in ``keydata``.
-But we have more recently seen an e-mail message from the peer from a non-autocrypt-enabled client, so encrypted mail is more likely to be unreadable for them.
+But we have more recently seen an e-mail message from the peer from a non-autocrypt-enabled MUA, so encrypted mail is more likely to be unreadable for them.
   - ``gossip`` means we have never seen a key from this peer directly, but we've learned about a possible key for this peer from a third